 “It expiates the sins of the preceding year and the coming year”.
 [Muslim]

-This day, the Day of Arafah is tomorrow Sunday.
+This day, the Day of Arafah is on Friday.
 If you can fast tomorrow, do so and encourage your families and friends to do so as well.